shihyuntang/igrins_rv/docs/source/Demo with Example Data (GJ281).md

 ***
 ## Demo for IGRINS RV
 ### Input data
 For this example, we have 6 nights of reduced data ready for you to use.
-Simply move `igrins_rv(-master)/Example/GJ281` to `igrins_rv/Input/`.
+Simply move the `GJ281` folder you downloaded from google drive under `igrins_rv/Input/`.
 If you completed the `plp` demo above, you should already done this step.

 All users now move `igrins_rv/Example/Prepdata_A0_GJ281.txt` and `igrins_rv/Example/Prepdata_targ_GJ281.txt` to `igrins_rv/Input/Prepdata/`.